lusensama/SSM_timecell/README.md

-`models/` carries the best model of each family, picked by re-evaluating every candidate on one common seed rather than trusting the accuracy recorded during training. `models/README.md` gives the numbers, the full candidate tables and the provenance path for each file.
+`models/` carries the best model of each family, picked by re-evaluating every candidate on one common seed rather than trusting the accuracy recorded during training. `models/README.md` gives the numbers, the full candidate tables and the script that produced each file.

 ```bash
 python train_and_plot_3stim.py --spike --delay 30 --n_neurons 50 \